chomnr/simpleblog/README.md

 just from `#first-timers-only`.
 But contributions from anyone is welcomed.

 ## Getting started
-Install Postgres on your local machine and or server.
+Install Postgres on your local machine and or server.<br>
-Create an account on SendGrid.
+Create an account on SendGrid.<br>
 Enter SendGrid key & Postgres credentials in the appsettings.json.
+Then follow the migrations directions.

 ## External Requirements
 The only external requirement that are needed is `PostgreSQL` & `SendGrid`.

-## Tests
+## Migrations
+Make sure you're in the solution's directory.<br>
+Note: Make sure the database is running and the credentials have been set inside the appsettings.json<br>
+`dotnet ef migrations add "InitialMigration" --project Application --startup-project Web --output-dir Infrastructure/Persistence/Migrations`<br>
+`dotnet ef database update --project Application --startup-project Web`